adamtaylor/adamtaylor.github.io/_drafts/2015-08-16-oauth-and-catalyst.md

 [Catalyst](http://www.catalystframework.org/) is a well known Perl MVC web framework, akin to Ruby's Ruby on Rails or Python's Django.

-Catalyst is very flexible and extensible and alreay has good support for authentication and authorisation.
+Catalyst is very flexible and extensible and already has good support for authentication and authorisation.

 Catalyst::Plugin::Authentication